api-evangelist-search/github-search/README.md

-# github-search
+# GitHub Search

-This is the github search.
+This is a worker in the API search engine.